LukasElenbergas/logisim-quantum/README.md

 - [x] Fix any outstanding errors
 - [x] Figure out how to and compile the code and COMPILE
 - [x] Prune any other unnecessary stuff from the repo
+- [ ] Explore how is it advised to introduce new changes in the guide
+- [ ] (FIRST BIG CHANGE) Add a folder where quantum logic gates will be stored
+- [ ] Introduction of complex numbers (add new external package?)
+- [ ] Explore how the engine works right now to gauge work needed to be done